mpontillo/aoi/README.md

 ## Configuring a Test Network

 You can configure a test network by running the `./configure-networks` script.
-This will create a `maas` network, and also redefine the domain name for the default network to be `.vm`.
+This will create a `testnet` network, and also redefine the domain name for the default network to be `.vm`.
 This means you can look up the IP addresses for your machines in the `.vm` domain using the `dnsmasq` running on the default network, which is at `192.168.122.1` by default.